srid/neuron/guide/Guide/Web interface/Graph visualization.md

 ## Uplinks and Backlinks

 A backlink of a zettel is a zettel that links to it.
 If that link is a folgezettel link, it is called an "uplink".
-Each zettel has its [[5e41fd32]] displayed at the top.
+Each zettel has its [[Uplink Tree]] displayed at the top.